SuperKulPerson/TMFDisplay/README.md

 ## Requirements
 - Windows.
-- Python 3.8 or newer.
+- Python 3.8 to 3.12.
+OBS does not support Python 3.13 yet.
 - Latest OBS.

 ## Install